jvc56/MineGCG/README.md

 # Confidence Intervals

+Confidence intervals are a bounded estimation of the probability that a player will play a particular tile.
+The p and CI on the confidence interval tables are the observed probability and the confidence interval, respecitvely.
 All confidence intervals are calculated with a 99% confidence level.
 If a player's observed probability of drawing a given tile exceeds the upper bound of the confidence interval, their row is highlighted red.
 If a player's observed probability of drawing a given tile is below the lower bound of the confidence interval, their row is highlighted green.
 Observed probabilities are calculated by dividing the average number of tiles played per game by the tile frequency.
 The equations used to calculate the confidence intervals for a tile \(t\) are as follows:

 <div style="text-align: center">
 First establish a confidence level, given by \( c \).
 This is always 99%.